brozena/brozena-old.github.io/archives.md

 ---
 # Essays

 *Some writing through the years.
-You may also want to go [here](https://notes.brozena.net).
-More frequent, less polished writing.*
+There's also more in-progress, less polished stuff [here](https://notes.brozena.net).*